Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed Evaluation

 \subsection{Prompting methods}

-The physical dynamics of a scene are fundamentally determined by its initial conditions, which include the positions, velocities, and geometric constraints (e.g. shapes, rigid body connections) of all objects at the outset.
-In the context of generative models, these initial conditions are set through prompting.
-There are three main approaches to prompting: \emph{a)} textual prompts, \emph{b)} single-image prompts, and \emph{c)} video (or multi-frame) prompts.
-Each provides a different level of control over the generation process.
+The physical dynamics of a scene are determined by its initial conditions: object positions, velocities, and geometric constraints (e.g., shapes, rigid connections).
+In generative models, these conditions are set through prompting, which can take three forms: \emph{a)} textual prompts, \emph{b)} single-image prompts, and \emph{c)} video (multi-frame) prompts, providing different levels of control over generation. \emph{Textual prompts} offer only broad control, suggesting behaviors (e.g., rolling, falling) without precise states. \emph{Single-image prompts} improve precision by fixing initial locations, but lack motion detail.
+Only \emph{video prompts} specify both positions and velocities, providing the highest control.

-\emph{Textual prompts} offer minimal control.
-They can suggest the general behavior or nature of a scene - such as a ball rolling or falling - but lack the precision to define exact starting positions, velocities, or trajectories. \emph{Single-image prompts} improve upon this by allowing the initial positions of objects to be visually specified.
-However, they still fall short in terms of velocity and motion details.
-Only \emph{video prompts}, which incorporate sequences of frames, grant the ability to set both initial positions and velocities of all currently visible objects.
-This introduces a gradation in the level of control: from the broad suggestions of textual prompts to the detailed specifications of video prompts.

-With this gradation in mind, we investigate how different levels of control affect the physical realism of the generated samples.
-We explore both textual prompt enhancement and various multi-frame prompting for models capable of leveraging these features (e.g. \citep{nvidia2025cosmosworldfoundationmodel, yang2024cogvideox}), allowing us to examine the relationship between input precision and output physical fidelity.
-Following the approach of \citep{yang2024cogvideox}, simple scene descriptions can be enhanced with the advanced capabilities of a VLM \citep{glm2024chatglm} in creating rich and descriptive prompts along when provided with a certain instruction template in either a zero-shot or few-shot fashion.
-As not all VGMs provide a prompt upsampler along the model, we rely on the ChatGLM family of models~\citep{glm2024chatglm}, while for COSMOS \citep{nvidia2025cosmosworldfoundationmodel} we use their own devised \citep{mistral_nvidia_nemo_12b, agrawal2024pixtral} upsamplers.
-In our evaluation, we still try to create a highly descriptive prompt with an emphasis on capturing the physical motion, and the upsampler allows us to bring the distribution of the textual prompt during inference closer to the one used during training.
+We investigate how different levels of control affect the physical realism of generated samples.
+We explore both textual prompt enhancement and various multi-frame prompting for models capable of leveraging these features (e.g.~ \citep{nvidia2025cosmosworldfoundationmodel, yang2025cogvideox}), allowing us to examine the relationship between input precision and output physical fidelity.
+Following \citep{yang2025cogvideox}, we use a VLM~\citep{glm2024chatglm} to expand simple scene descriptions to richer prompts via instruction templates in zero- or few-shot settings.
+As not all VGMs provide their own prompt upsampler, we rely on the ChatGLM family of models~\citep{glm2024chatglm}, while for COSMOS-variants~\citep{nvidia2025cosmosworldfoundationmodel} and WAN-2.1~\citep{wan2025} we use their own devised \citep{mistral_nvidia_nemo_12b, agrawal2024pixtral,Qwen2VL} upsamplers respectively.
+In our evaluation, we create descriptive prompts with an emphasis on physical motion, and the upsampler brings the inference-time prompt distribution closer to that used during training.